 Pam has been leading programs and outreach initiatives in the tap dance community since 2008.
 Ten years ago, she founded Philly Tap Teaser, which has now scaled into The Philadelphia Community Tap Project, a slate of educational and performance programs which are accessible to anyone the Philadelphia area.
 2017 also saw the birth of The Philly Clicks, a traveling youth tap ensemble that trains at Sound Space Performing Arts.
 Due to her contributions in tap dance, she has been invited to speak on a variety of nationally-syndicated programs, including Articulate (WHYY) and The Arts Desk (WRTI), and she was recently recognized in the May 2017 issue of Dance Teacher Magazine.
 Pam is the artistic director of Take It Away Dance, a touring company of tap dancers and musicians that continues to be presented by major venues in Philadelphia, New York and beyond.
 Pam's full professional, performance and teaching biography is at www.pamelahetherington.net.

-Tyra has been dancing for 11 years and is currently a second-year dance major at Temple University.
+Tyra is currently a third-year dance major at Temple University.
+In 2018, she competed in multiple rounds to win the coveted title of Mx.
+Everything.
+Tyra greatly enjoys teaching and continues to hone her craft at multiple dance studios in the Philadelphia area.
 She is the communications director for D2D: Dare To Dance, an all-styles dance team at Temple University.